x1155665/TDP-arduino_firmware/README.md

 # TDP-arduino_firmware

-An arduino firmware for a 3D-printer based on injet printing
+An arduino firmware for a 3D-printer based on injet printing.

 This firmware is intended for a project of CDHAW, tognji University and works together with TDP-host(https://github.com/x1155665/TDP-host ).
-Anyway, it still can works well indepently.
+Anyway, it still works well indepently.

 Commands supported: